oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3-react/src/components/Pages/Connectors/index.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium-web3/packages/web3-react/src/components/Pages/Connectors/index.tsx)

 This code defines a React component called `Connectors` that renders a list of supported wallet connectors.
-The component is part of the Alephium Web3 project and is used to allow users to connect their wallets to the Alephium network.
+The component is part of the Oxygenium Web3 project and is used to allow users to connect their wallets to the Oxygenium network.

-The component imports the `useAlephiumConnectContext` hook from the `oxygeniumConnect` context, which provides access to the current connector and route.
-It also imports the `supportedConnectors` constant, which is an array of objects that define the various wallet connectors that are supported by the Alephium network.
+The component imports the `useOxygeniumConnectContext` hook from the `oxygeniumConnect` context, which provides access to the current connector and route.
+It also imports the `supportedConnectors` constant, which is an array of objects that define the various wallet connectors that are supported by the Oxygenium network.

 The `Connectors` component renders a list of wallet connectors based on the user's device type (mobile or desktop).
 For mobile devices, the list is rendered as a series of buttons, while for desktop devices, the list is rendered as a series of icons with labels.